Hugh O'Neill, Earl of Tyrone: Portraits

 Fearon believed the above portrait was "made as [Tyrone] lived out his last years in Rome".
+In 2007, it was in the possession of Dom Hugo O'Neill, chief of the Clandeboy O'Neills.

 According to historian James Kane, the only authenticated likeness of Hugh O'Neill is part of a fresco in the Vatican by Giovanni Battista Ricci.
 Painted circa 1610 in the Sala Paolina, the fresco depicts his attendance at the 1608 canonization of Frances of Rome by Pope Paul V. He stands next to the 1st Earl of Tyrconnell, sometimes mistaken for the Spanish ambassador.
 According to historian Benedict Fearon, Tyrone reputedly sat for a portrait during his last years in Rome.

 An illustration of Tyrone appears in Primo Demaschino's La Spada d'Orione, published in Rome in 1680.
 Tyrone's likeness in this illustration was based on the Vatican fresco.
 In 1866, C. de Gernon owned two portraits of Tyrone—one in armour, the other in his old age—which both exhibited at the 1866 Exhibition of National Portraits.
 The old age portrait was presumably the La Spada d'Orione illustration.

 By the 1990s, the armoured portrait was in the possession of Lord Dunsany.
 This reputed nineteenth-century portrait, from an original in the Vatican, was based on Tyrone's likeness from the La Spada d'Orione illustration.
 William Holl the Younger produced an engraving of Tyrone based on this portrait.
 This common image of Tyrone as a stocky armoured figure with cropped hair and a bushy black beard is "almost certainly a Victorian fantasy".
 Drawings from the 1620s depict Tyrone as a wiry man with a pointed beard and dark eyes.

 The Ulster Museum owns two portraits of Tyrone—both were painted in the 19th century.